ThiagoORuby/Naval-Battle-Pygame/README.md

-# Multiplayer Naval Battle Game
+# Multiplayer Battleship Game

-A Naval Battle Game made with python, using pygame and socket.
+A Battleship game made with python, using pygame and socket.

 ---